MrSaral/GSoC_QMLHEP_Exercise/README.md

 5) QuantumComputing.ipynb - Solution to the Quantum Computing Task

 I have used Python, Google Collaboratory for this task.
-I used various Python in-built modules and I would like to thank all the developers on board.
+I used various Python in-built modules and I would like to thank all the developers for these wonderful libraries like Cirq.